tedar2/datasecuritytest/report1.md

 <img width="723" alt="Screenshot 2023-01-26 at 21 54 37" src="https://user-images.githubusercontent.com/90892301/214946742-a7a1383f-0a5e-4bec-b8c4-e7c4ff1a058f.png">

-However, I faced another peculiar issues.
+However, I faced another peculiar issue.
 Even though, it seems that the installation went successful, and I am able to open up the WebGoat local host (mentioned in the original Tero's article), I get an error whenever I create the user and try to log in after that:

 <img width="887" alt="Screenshot 2023-01-26 at 22 48 15" src="https://user-images.githubusercontent.com/90892301/214947331-957d854d-a16d-4d64-bb6b-e15441b5bdc2.png">

 The error:

 <img width="472" alt="image" src="https://user-images.githubusercontent.com/90892301/214949076-7dc1584f-3f66-4420-8bb1-416c5ea27ad3.png">

-I tried to reinstall the Debian, tried to run all commands from the article, and create different users, but for now still come back to the same error.
+I tried to reinstall the Debian, tried to run all commands from the article, and created different users, but for now I still come back to the same error.

 ***

-After several attempts, I was able to log in, and managed to fulfill the exercises:
+After several attempts of reinstalling and providing the commands, I was able to create a test user in the WebGoat and finally log in, and I managed to fulfill the exercises:

 ### d) Hacker warmup.
 Solving the following tasks